DrTimothyAldenDavis/SuiteSparse/README.md

     lib         'make' places shared libraries for each package here

     Makefile    to compile all of SuiteSparse
-                make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in the current directory (./lib, ./include).
+                make            compiles SuiteSparse libraries
+                make install    compiles SuiteSparse and installs in the current directory (./lib, ./include).
-                                Use "sudo make INSTALL=/usr/local" to install
+                                Use "sudo make install" to install
                                 in /usr/local/lib and /usr/local/include.
+                make local      compiles SuiteSparse and installs in (./lib, ./include) only.
+No sudo required.
                 make uninstall  undoes 'make install'
                 make library    compiles SuiteSparse libraries (not demos) make distclean  removes all files not in distribution, including